Homogeneous projective varieties with semi-continuous rank function

 \subsection{Acknowledgements}

 The first author wishes to thank Ruhr-Universit\"at Bochum for a two-month stay in a very friendly environment.
 This project was started at this university with the support of the grant SFB/TR12.
-We would like to thank P.~Heinzner, A.~Huckleberry, A.~Elashvili, A.~Sawicki, D.~Timashev for stimulating discussions.
-A. V. Petukhov (alex-~\!\!-2@yandex.ru)
+We would like to thank A.~Elashvili, P.~Heinzner, A.~Huckleberry, K.~Ranestad, A.~Sawicki, D.~Timashev for stimulating discussions.
+We also thank the anonymous reviewer for helpful suggestions.